Pennsylvania Dermatologists - Penn State Health Dermatology

 - Building our education resources with the Hassel, Lookingbill, Marks, and Schragger endowments.

-- Starting clinician-educator and dermatological surgery fellowships (post-residency training).
+- Starting dermatological surgery fellowships (post-residency training).

-- Training residents in a dermatology research residency track.
+- Training residents in a physician-scientist track.

-Research Goal –Being nationally recognized leader in research by:
+Research Goal – Being nationally recognized leader in research by

 - Building our Dermatology Research Endowment with our annual Food and Wine Event.